Mega-Barrel/Mega-Barrel/README.md

-## 🚀 Hello
+Hello 🚀

 I'm Saurabh.
 I am an analytics engineer freelancer currently working as a product analyst at a gaming company.
-I have <b>2.8+</b> years of experience in data transformation, modeling, and analytics in high-growth tech environments.
+I have <b>2.8+</b> years of experience in data transformation, data modeling, and analytics in high-growth tech environments.

 Beyond my daily work, I've participated in 6 data hackathons and <b>won 4</b> in a row, including an internship at Georgia Tech where I built an <u>"Internal Search Prospect Database"</u> for their Sports Team.</p>